 Yeah, things are so bad in the mafia that they’re now dabbling in the trade of ice cream to make ends meet.
 How sad.

 Just kidding, Scott isn’t in the mafia (we hope.)
 He’s actually the son of Chaparral Energy co-founder, Chairman and CEO Mark A. Fischer.
 About a month ago, some Korean company considered purchasing a 51% stake in Chaparral for about $1.5 billion dollars.
 So yeah, it’s safe to say Scott probably has the cash to waste on Dippin’ Dots.
-In fact, Scott spending $12.7-million of his Daddy’s money to buy an ice cream company is about the same as you paying $5.99 for a pint of Cherry Garcia at Wal-Greens.
+In fact, Scott spending $12.7-million to buy an ice cream company is about the same as you paying $5.99 for a pint of Cherry Garcia at Wal-Greens.
 The only difference is that you’ll miss the money more and your ice cream will taste better.